It is LEGAL to carry a firearm into a restaurant and/or bar that serves alcohol.

-(a) a person carrying a dangerous weapon that is either securely encased, as defined in this part, or not within such close proximity and in such a manner that it can be retrieved and used as readily as if carried on the person;
+(a) an actor carrying a dangerous weapon that is either securely encased, as defined in this part, or not within such close proximity and in such a manner that it can be retrieved and used as readily as if carried on the person;

-(b) any person who uses or threatens to use force in compliance with Section 76-2-402;
+(b) an actor who uses or threatens to use force in compliance with Section 76-2-402;

-(c) any person carrying a dangerous weapon in the person's residence or the residence of another with the consent of the individual who is lawfully in possession; or
+(c) an actor carrying a dangerous weapon in the actor's residence or the residence of another with the consent of the individual who is lawfully in possession;

-(d) a person under the influence of cannabis or a cannabis product, as those terms are defined in Section 26-61a-102, if the person's use of the cannabis or cannabis product complies with Title 26, Chapter 61a, Utah Medical Cannabis Act.
+(d) an actor under the influence of cannabis or a cannabis product, as those terms are defined in Section 26B-4-201, if the actor's use of the cannabis or cannabis product complies with Title 26B, Chapter 4, Part 2, Cannabinoid Research and Medical Cannabis; or

-(3) It is not a defense to prosecution under this section that the person:
+(3) It is not a defense to prosecution under this section that the actor:

 (a) is licensed in the pursuit of wildlife of any kind; or